 Renaming Attachments

-The usual way to name attachments as they are being uploaded is to use the Dynamic content "FileName" which will ensure the attachment being uploaded has the same name as when it was added to the form.
+The standard way to name attachments as they are uploaded is to use the Dynamic content value “FileName”.
+This ensures the uploaded attachment keeps the same name it had when it was added to the form.

-If you want to rename an attachment as it is being uploaded, you will need to obtain the attachment extension to ensure the attachment being uploaded is using the correct format, this can be done using a substring expression.
+If you want to rename an attachment as it is uploaded, you will need to get the attachment extension so the uploaded file keeps the correct format.
+This can be done using a substring expression.

 Camera Element